jvnni/normalize-touch.css/README.md

 # Touch normalize

-A version of normalize with some tweaks made for touch webkit web apps on iOS and Android devices.
+A version of normalize with some tweaks made for touch-webkit web apps on iOS and Android devices.
 Specially customized for development of mixed native/web apps using frameworks such as Cordova/Phonegap.

 All the <em>ie</em> stuff has been wiped out.